 Responsive design allows the user to have a quick and optimized experience, no matter what type of device they’re using.

-So, no matter how much you enlarge or shrink the screen you’re viewing the website though, the layout automatically responds and adapts for a seamless experience.
+So, no matter how much you enlarge or shrink the screen you’re viewing the website through, the layout automatically responds and adapts for a seamless experience.

 However, responsive design is much harder to accomplish because you have to pay very close attention to how you organize your site and its CSS.
 Every layout has to have some flexibility to allow it to adapt.